Our thoughts on Erie

 Do people plan to renew with Erie?

 Customer loyalty is an important metric for customer satisfaction.
-Most Erie customers plan to renew, although Safeco again won with 100% of customers planning to renew.
+Most Erie customers plan to renew, with a score of 93%.

 CompanyPercentage of customers who plan to renew